mehdi-sy-h/dabugger/README.md

 # dabugger
 An x86-64 Linux debugger for ELF+DWARF executables.

-~~You may find a series of articles describing the development process for this debugger on my blog [here](https://mehdisy.com/blog/dabugger).~~ (WIP)

-Also, I'm looking for a job.
-If you are interested in hiring me (as a graduate or junior developer) and you are in the UK (remote, or hybrid/office in or near London), please email me at mehdi.h.business@pm.me.

 ## Overview
 `dabugger` implements a barebones DWARF 5 line number program (`.debug_line`) parser, an ELF64 parser and a terminal user interface with basic vim motions.
 Since we parse `.debug_line` we can map assembly instructions to the relevant source lines, provided the debuggee was compiled with debug symbols (that is, with the `-g` flag for `gcc` or `clang`).
 DWARF 5 requires that the current directory be included in the line program headers, so parsing the `.debug_line` section is effectively self contained.
 This means we don't have to parse the other DWARF sections (containing the DIEs), which are significantly more tedious to implement.
 However this means that `dabugger` cannot currently map variables to their respective addresses in memory, and features more complicated than this.
 The only dependencies are `glibc`, `zydis` (for x86-64 disassembly, which is necessary for the assembly view) and `ncurses` (for the terminal user interface).